adrianosilvareis/auth-server/doc/auth/auth-group.md

 - [x] create auth group with data
 - [x] list auth groups
+- [x] list permissions to auth group
+- [ ] add permissions to auth group
-- [ ] add or remove permissions to auth group
+- [ ] remove permissions to auth group
 - [ ] remove auth-group if any user use